Skip to main content Skip to navigation

 Biography

-I joined the Global Sustainable Development Department in May 2017.
+I began my journey with the Global Sustainable Development Department in May 2017.
 Before this, I worked in the School of Languages and Social Sciences at Aston University, in the Modern Languages Department at Wingate University and in the Department of Spanish and Portuguese at Princeton University.
+From 2019 to 2024, I served as the Head of the School for Cross-Faculty Studies.
+During this tenure, I led on the expansion of the undegraduate and postgraduate programmes within the Schools' various divisions.
+Additionally, I established a new division in Design Studies and provided crucial support for the growth of the School’s research Institute, the IGSD.

 Research

-I obtained a PhD in Hispanic Philology from the University of Granada in 2006.
-In 2004 I co-authored a book on the relationship between Fidel Castro and Colombian Nobel Prize winner: Gabo y Fidel.
+I graduated with a PhD in Hispanic Philology from the University of Granada in 2006.
+In 2004 I co-authored a book titled Gabo y Fidel.
 El paisaje de una amistad (Espasa Calpe) / Fidel and Gabo.
-The Portrait of a friendship (Pegasus 2010).
-The book was translated into six languages.
-My most recent monograph analyses the testimony of a persecuted homosexual Cuban writer in Reinaldo Arenas’ Pentagony (Tamesis Books, 2016).
+The Portrait of a friendship (Pegasus 2010), exploring the relationship between Fidel Castro and Colombian Novel Prize winner, Gabriel Garcia Marquez.
+This work was translated into six languages.
+My second monograph delves into the testimony of a persecuted homosexual Cuban writer in Reinaldo Arenas’ Pentagony (Tamesis Books, 2016).

-My current research focuses on the impact of Humanitarian Aid on identity construction and alteration, and more specifically on the case of the Cuban Internationalist Solidarity Programme.
-In the summer of 2014, I was awarded the British Council Researcher Links grant.
-I was a visiting research fellow at the Cuban Heritage Collection (University of Miami) and created an archive entitled "Life Stories of Cuban Internationalist Healthcare Professionals".
-Initial findings of this project have been presented at international conferences and in academic and wider audience articles.
+My current research centers on the impact of Humanitarian Aid on identity construction and alteration, particularly focusing on the Cuban Internationalist Solidarity Programme.
+In 2014, I was awarded the British Council Researcher Links grant and served as a visiting research fellow at the Cuban Heritage Collection (University of Miami).
+During this time, I created an archive entitled "Life Stories of Cuban Internationalist Healthcare Professionals".
+Initial findings of this project have been shared at international conferences and published in academic and wider audience articles.

 Teaching and supervision

-My teaching experience lies mainly within the field of Latin American and Caribbean studies and Human Rights within a Latin American and Caribbean context.
-I have always had a particular interest in embedding the social pillar of global sustainable development within my classes.
-I am also a Senior Fellow of the Higher Education Academy, and have extensive experience of undergraduate and postgraduate dissertation supervision.
+My teaching experience lies in Latin American and Caribbean studies and Human Rights within the region.
+I have a keen interest in integrating the social pillar of global sustainable development within my modules.
+I am a Senior Fellow of the Higher Education Academy/Advance HE, and I have extensive experience in supervising undergraduate and postgraduate dissertations.

-I currently convene the honours-level module Human Rights and Social Justice in Latin America and the Caribbean (GD313).
-I am available for PG supervision in areas related to Human Rights and Social Justice in Latin America, Cuban history and culture, South-South Cooperation/South-North Cooperation, Medical Diplomacy, Oral History and Latin America, Oral History and GSD, Culture and GSD.
+I am available for postgraduate research supervision in various areas including Human Rights and Social Justice in Latin America, Cuban history and culture, South-South Cooperation/South-North Cooperation, Medical Diplomacy, Oral History and its intersection social justice, Culture and GSD and Education for Sustainable Development.

 Publications